Camila Bernal Gets Wet And Steamy While Rocking A White Thong Bikini In The Snow

-Colombian model Camila Bernal kept things hot on the set of her latest photoshoot, even though she was braving the cold by posing in the snow.
+Colombian-American model Camila Bernal kept things hot on the set of her latest photo shoot, even though she was braving the cold by posing in the snow.
 On Saturday, the social media sensation took to Instagram to share her sexy new pics, along with a steamy video.

 For her shoot, Camila squeezed her plentiful curves into a tiny white bikini.
 Her bottoms had tie sides with long strings that were stretched up high on her shapely hips.
 The front was adjustable and slightly scrunched, while the back formed a tiny, triangle-shaped thong that left little of her peachy derriere to the imagination.